New Lenox Police Accused Of Dumping Man In Parking Lot After He Was Released From Hospital; He Was Then Hit By Car

 NEW LENOX, Ill.
 (CBS) — The New Lenox Police Department stood accused Wednesday of dumping a man in a dark, desolate parking lot after he was treated at a hospital for a mental health episode.

 Body cam video shows officers dropping off Qusai Alkafaween in Orland Park.
-The 24-year-old college student from Jordan had just been discharged from Silver Cross Hospital.READ MORE: Building Custodian Michael Craig Called 911 Saying Wife Had Knife To His Throat, But Craig Was The One Shot And Killed By Police
+The 24-year-old college student from Jordan had just been discharged from Silver Cross Hospital.READ MORE: 'Prime Suspect' In Joliet Township Mass Shooting Arrested, Joskar Sebastian Ramos Faces Unrelated Gun Charges

 It was December, and Alkafaween had no coat and no cellphone.

-An officer is heard asking Alkafaween if he knows where he is going as they are about to drop him off, and he says no. The officer says, “You live in Orland Park, right?” and Alkafaween asks, “You want to help me with that?”READ MORE: Kyle Rittenhouse Trial: Jurors Uncomfortable Watching Graphic Video Of The Shooting
+An officer is heard asking Alkafaween if he knows where he is going as they are about to drop him off, and he says no. The officer says, “You live in Orland Park, right?” and Alkafaween asks, “You want to help me with that?”READ MORE: Chicago Police Officer Jacqueline Villasenor Charged With Involuntary Manslaughter In Shooting That Killed Her Husband, Also A CPD Officer

 The officer says, “This is as far as I can take you right now.”